chabanovsky/so-comment-moderator/README.md

 This is a auto moderator that helps us to track rude comments on Stack Overflow in Russian

-# Take A Look At It Live
+# Take A Look At It

 The app is live with the besic model ever: https://chat.stackexchange.com/rooms/73258/.
 Admin app is depoyed on http://benice.rudevs.ru/